HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 <figcaption>{{ figure_link(caption="`Referrer-Policy` configuration option usage.") }}</figcaption>
 </figure>

 This table shows the valid values set by pages and that, of the pages which use this header, 99.75% of them on desktop and 96.55% of them on mobile are setting a valid policy.
 The most popular choice of configuration is `no-referrer-when-downgrade` which will prevent the `Referer` header being sent when a user navigates from a HTTPS page to a HTTP page.
 The second most popular choice is `strict-origin-when-cross-origin` which prevents any information being sent on a scheme downgrade (HTTPS to HTTP navigation) and when information is sent in the `Referer` it will only contain the origin of the source and not the full URL (for example `https://www.example.com` rather than `https://www.example.com/page/`).
-Details on the other valid configurations can be found in the [Referrer Policy specification](https://www.w3.org/TR/referrer-policy/#referrer-policies), though such a high usage of `unsafe-url` warrants further investigation but is likely to be a [third-party](./third-parties) component like analytics or advertisement libraries.
+Details on the other valid configurations can be found in the <a hreflang="en" href="https://www.w3.org/TR/referrer-policy/#referrer-policies">Referrer Policy specification</a>, though such a high usage of `unsafe-url` warrants further investigation but is likely to be a [third-party](./third-parties) component like analytics or advertisement libraries.

 ### Feature Policy
 As the web platform becomes more powerful and feature rich, attackers can abuse these new APIs in interesting ways.
-In order to limit misuse of powerful APIs, a site operator can issue a [`Feature-Policy`](https://w3c.github.io/webappsec-feature-policy/) header to disable features that are not required, preventing them from being abused.
+In order to limit misuse of powerful APIs, a site operator can issue a <a hreflang="en" href="https://w3c.github.io/webappsec-feature-policy/">`Feature-Policy`</a> header to disable features that are not required, preventing them from being abused.

 Here are the 5 most popular features that are controlled with a Feature Policy.